andrecaiado/spring-boot-testcontainers/README.md

 - The `@Container` annotation is used to define the Testcontainers that will be launched before the tests are executed.

 - The `@ServiceConnection` discovers the type of container that is annotated and creates a ConnectionDetails bean that can be used to connect to the service.

+When creating the container for the RabbitMQ service, the configurations and definitions file are copied to the RabbitMQ container using the `withCopyFileToContainer` method.

 Below is an example of the configuration of the RabbitMQ and Postgres containers that can be found in the [EmployeeRabbitMQIT.java](src/test/java/com/acaiado/employeerabbitmq/EmployeeRabbitMQIT.java) file: